 It's crossing over the border for some cultural exchange

-22. Bob Wills — “Miles and Miles of Texas”
+22. "Miles and Miles of Texas," Asleep at the Wheel

-Abbott definitely hit the jackpot with “My Texas,” which manages to pay homage to something special in nearly every corner of the state.
-From Port A to Lubbock, it’s all covered.
-Not to mention Abbott tributes a lot of legendary modern Texas singers, including Pat Green — who features on the track.
+Abbott definitely hit the jackpot with "My Texas," which manages to pay homage to something special in nearly every corner of the state.
+From Port A to Lubbock, it's all covered.
+Not to mention Abbott tributes a lot of legendary modern Texas singers, including Pat Green — who's featured on the track.

 This one came out fairly recently, but it immediately became a favorite.
 It's something both the guys and gals can agree on.
 The women of the world are lovely ladies, sing Green and Lovett, but the girls in Texas are just a little bit better.
 It's got a classic country feel and says something nice about the women across America.
 But, still...
 Texas.

 19. "All My Ex's Live in Texas," George Strait